aml3/RustTutorial/02_variables/variables.md

 The `_` is similar to a `match` statement's `default` in Java.
 If nothing matches the variable, the statement falls through to the `_` case.
-The Rust compiler requires an execution path for each possible outcome, and will not complain if the match conditions are exhaustive.
-It's not an oracle though, and will throw an error if the `_` is replaced with `1`.
-(It's better with booleans).
+The Rust compiler requires an execution path for each possible outcome, and will complain if the match conditions are not exhaustive.
+It's not an oracle though.
+For example, it will throw an error if the `_` is replaced with `1`.
+(It does a better job with booleans).

-The follow `if-else` statement and `match` statement are equivalent.
+The following `if-else` statement and `match` statement are equivalent.
 ```rust
 if doSomething == true
 {